Our courses are designed to help you to fully participate in health and safety at the workplace so you can prevent injury, illness, disease and death.

 Request a in-house Course: Preliminary request (no obligation)

-Mental Health First Aid For Youth (2 day in-person)
+Mental Health First Aid For Adults Who Interact With Youth (2 day in-person)

-This 2 day evidence-based MHFA Basic course will cover: Substance Use, Mood, Suicide, Deliberate Self Injury, Anxiety & Trauma, Eating Disorders and Psychosis.
-Participants will learn crisis first aid for: Substance overdose, Suicidal behaviour, Panic attack, Acute stress reaction, Psychotic episode.
+This 2 day evidence-based MHFA For Adults Interacting With Youth course will cover: Substance Use, Mood, Suicide, Deliberate Self Injury, Anxiety & Trauma, Eating Disorders and Psychosis.
+Participants will learn crisis first aid for: Substance overdose, Suicidal behaviour, Panic attack, Acute stress reaction and Psychotic episode.

-- Increased awareness of signs and symptoms of the most common mental health problems
+- Awareness of signs and symptoms of the most common mental health problems

-- Increased help actually provided to individuals in crisis or experiencing a mental health problem
+- Confidence and knowledge to support Youth in crisis or experiencing a mental health problem

 *Note: This is a two-day (14 hour) in-person course.